ComotionLabs/comotion-sdk/README.md

 `pipenv` is used to manage dependencies on this project. in order to use it, ensure that pipenv is installed.

+The deployment depends on the pipfile, so ensure that is complete.

 ```
 pip install --upgrade pip
 pip install pipenv